tonybenoy/webcode/README.md

 # webcode

-Essentially a soft version of code spaces by github.Create a new repo from this template to make cuton versions.
+Essentially a soft version of code spaces by github.Create a new repo from this template to make custom versions.

 ## Create personal docker image